MASD-Project/dogen/README.md

 git clone https://github.com/MASD-Project/dogen.git --recurse-submodules
 ```

-This takes into account the vcpkg submodule setup.
+This takes into account the vcpkg submodule setup, as well as test data
+(explained below).
 For the configure step:

 ```
 cd dogen